 - Keep praying at the altar, but expect God to deliver you, not your act.

 I have seen fellow believers weighed down by language that imprisons them.
-The Christian life is hard, and God really gave us a way to live through it.
+The Christian life is hard and God really gave us a way to live through it.
 His way gives people hope and only His way.
-If we tell someone to leave something at the altar, and then they don’t do that we are adding guilt to their suffering.
+If we tell someone to let go and let God and then they continue to struggle we will add to their guilt and suffering.
 Christ wants to give them hope.